tirtharajdash/ILP2018_DRM/README.md

 1. Prolog facts (atom, bonds, functional groups, rings, targets)
 2. Arff files

+#### Shell scripts

+The shell scripts (sh or bash) were used for various purpose in the experiments.
+You may choose not to use them.
+These are just for backup for myself.

 ##### Note:
 There may be some duplicates in pl files.